 Russia loses 890 soldiers over past day

-Russia has lost 890 soldiers killed and wounded over the past day alone, bringing its total number of personnel losses to 1,091,890.
+Russia has lost 890 soldiers killed and wounded and more than 380 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook